João Pessoa, Paraíba

-João Pessoa (/pt/) is a port city in northeastern Brazil.
+João Pessoa (/'ʒwaʊn pəˈsoʊə/ ZHWOWN-_-pə-SOH-ə; /pt/) is a port city in northeastern Brazil.
 It is the largest city and capital of the state of Paraíba, with an estimated population of 888,679 (as of 2024).
 It is located on the right bank of the Paraíba do Norte river.

 The new "Estação Ciência, Cultura e Artes" (Science, Culture and Art Station), located at the most eastern point of the Americas (Ponta do Seixas), is an educational and cultural institution as well as a national landmark.
 The complex, inaugurated in 2008, was created by Brazilian architect Oscar Niemeyer and is one of his final projects.

 The capital of Paraíba received the title of Creative City by UNESCO in 2017, appointing João Pessoa as "Brazilian city of handicrafts".